BITGIN/bitgin-oauth2-client-example/README.md

 ## Request Fiat Withdrawal

-Send the request of withdrawal
+Send the request of fiat withdrawal

 Request